By: AY1920S2-CS2103T-F09-4 Since: Jan 2020 Licence: MIT

 The first page the shows up when Volant is opened.
 By default, this is the

-page. - One-shot Commands
+HOMEpage. - One-shot Commands

 -